20001327/sessiontypechecker/project/README.md

 A folder `global` contains some examples of global types.

-The folders with examples contain:
+The folders in `examples` contain:

-- a file `.erl`	for each participant
+- a file `.erl`	for each participant of the multiparty session
+- a file `global` contaning the global type for the multiparty session
-- a file `main.erl` that can be used to execute the protocol
+- a file `main.erl` that can be used to execute the protocol in the Erlang interpreter
-- a file `tracer.erl` that is used to trace the execution of the exchanged messages
+- a file `tracer.erl` that traces the execution of the sent and received messages (called in `main.erl`)

+The last two files are ignored by the type-ckecer.
+They can be used to run the protocol in the Erlang shell, compiling all the `.erl` files and evaluating `main:start_prtocol()`